greenbone/gvm-tools/docs/scripting.rst

     )

 For creating the target from an IP address (DNS name is also possible) the following is used.
-Because target names must be unique the current datetime in ISO 8601 format (YYYY-MM-DDTHH:MM:SS.mmmmmm) is added.
+Since target names must be unique, the current datetime in ISO 8601 format (YYYY-MM-DDTHH:MM:SS.mmmmmm) is added.

 .. code-block:: python3